Salt Lake Stadium: Football matches

-After its inauguration in January, 1984 with the Jawaharlal Nehru International Gold Cup, the Salt Lake Stadium has hosted several important international tournaments and matches such as matches of the 1986 FIFA World Cup qualification in 1985, Super-Soccers in 1986, 1989, 1991 and 1994, 3rd South Asian Games in 1987, USSR Festival Cup in 1988, Charminar Challenger Trophy in 1992 and the Jawaharlal Nehru International Gold Cup in 1995.
+After its inauguration in January 1984 with the Jawaharlal Nehru International Gold Cup, the Salt Lake Stadium has hosted several important international tournaments and matches of the 1986 FIFA World Cup qualification in 1985, Super-Soccers in 1986, 1989, 1991 and 1994, 3rd South Asian Games in 1987, USSR Festival Cup in 1988, Charminar Challenger Trophy in 1992 and the Jawaharlal Nehru International Gold Cup in 1995.

-The Salt Lake Stadium hosts the home games of the local clubs Mohun Bagan and East Bengal who played in the I-League and now plays in the ISL as ATK Mohun Bagan and East Bengal, respectively.
-It also hosts the games of Mohammedan, who currently play in the 2nd Division I-League.
-Many of the home games of the Indian Team are also played in the Salt Lake Stadium.
-Since 2014 a new tenant team Atlético de Kolkata (playing in the ISL) has made the stadium their home ground.
-Later ATK merged with Mohun Bagan in 2020 and became ATK Mohun Bagan.
+The Salt Lake Stadium has hosted the home games of three main local clubs in the I-League and the ISL, namely East Bengal, Mohun Bagan SG and Mohammedan SC.
+Many of the home games of the Indian team are also played at the Salt Lake Stadium.
+It also hosts selected matches of the Calcutta Football League and the IFA Shield.
+In 2014, a new tenant Atlético de Kolkata had made the stadium their home ground.
+Later, ATK was dissolved and became ATK Mohun Bagan.